Gotham City Impostors: Gameplay

-The game has four different modes: Psych Warfare, Fumigation, Bounty Hunter, and Team Deathmatch.
-Psych Warfare involves the two teams trying to bring a battery back to their base and defend it long enough for it to allow a machine to brainwash the other team.
-Fumigation sends players to capture and hold three gasblasters, a type of command post, to get their gas level to 100%.
-Players are treated to the sight of the enemy being swarmed by bats (if the Bats win), or suffocated by a poison cloud (if the Jokerz win).
-In Bounty Hunter, you win the match by collecting coins enemy players drop when they die; you can also pick up your teammates' dropped coins to deny the other team points.
-In Team Deathmatch, the goal is to kill enemy players as fast as possible.
-There are also Challenges; these are played alone, and are used to master gadgets and earn extra experience.
-Lastly, there is a training mode called Initiation, where the Bats' leader instructs the player on how to use weapons and gadgets.
+The game had four different modes: "Psych Warfare", "Fumigation", "Bounty Hunter", and "Team Deathmatch".
+"Psych Warfare" involved the two teams trying to bring a battery back to their base and defend it long enough for it to allow a machine to brainwash the other team.
+"Fumigation" had players to capture and hold three gasblasters, a type of command post, to get their gas level to 100%.
+Players were treated to the sight of the enemy being swarmed by bats (if the Bats won), or suffocated by a poison cloud (if the Jokerz won).
+In "Bounty Hunter", the players could win the match by collecting coins enemy players drop when they die; they can could pick up teammates' dropped coins to deny the other team points.
+In "Team Deathmatch", the goal was to kill enemy players as fast as possible.
+There were also "Challenges"; these were played alone, and were used to master gadgets and earn extra experience.
+Lastly, there was a training mode called "Initiation", where the Bats' leader instructed the player on how to use weapons and gadgets.